djmattyg007/drone-git-clone/README.md

 ## TODO

-- Actually update the cloning logic to ensure there is always a ref for the default branch
+- Continue updating the cloning logic to ensure there is always a ref for the default branch